roman-gs/what-am-I/README.md

 - ### The "Thank you" page

-    - The last page displays a thank you message along with an image.
+    - The last page displays a thank you message along with an image and a link to my Github page that opens in a new tab.

     ![Thank-you](/assets/readme-images/thankyou.jpg)